 The monastery is also the site of one of the defining moments of Cretan resistance: in 1866, surrounded by Ottoman forces, the Cretans inside chose to ignite the gunpowder stores rather than surrender, killing hundreds on both sides.
 This act of defiance accelerated the movement for Cretan independence and made Arkadi a symbol of freedom across Europe.

 📷 Pro Tip: Arrive in the late afternoon and wait for the light.
 The baroque facade faces west, which means golden hour from behind your position as you face the church gives you extraordinary warm side-lighting on the carved stone.
-A 50–105mm focal length compresses the decorative detail of the facade beautifully.
+A 50 to 105mm focal length compresses the decorative detail of the facade beautifully.
 The courtyard inside is quieter and more intimate.
 Use a wide angle to capture the full scale of the courtyard with the church at the far end.

 Best time: Late afternoon, golden hour.
-Admission: ~€3.
+Admission: Verify current price on site.
 Open daily.
-Distance from Rethymno: ~23 km, approximately 30 minutes.
+Distance from Rethymno:23 km, approximately 30 minutes.

 Knossos Palace